clytras/async-reactor/README.md

 > Render async Stateless Functional Components

-This is a form to update all dependencies and particular, React 17 and Babel 7.
+This is a fork to update all dependencies and particular, React 17 and Babel 7.
 Test are not working, need lot of refactoring and probably change to Jest.

 ## Installation